shopiroller/shopiroller-uikit-android/README.md

 ## Before getting started
 ---

-This section shows you the prerequisites you need for testing Sendbird UIKit for Android sample apps.
+This section shows you the prerequisites you need for testing Shopiroller UIKit for Android sample apps.

 Requirements
 The minimum requirements for UIKit for Android are: